Aerial photograph of Chimacum Ridge Forest from EFM, the current owner.

 This sketch illustrates the Chimacum Ridge Community Forest governance structure.

-During 2020, a Strategic Vision Framework was developed to define the purpose and help guide future decisions concerning the community forest.
-During this planning, Land Trust staff members and a 12-member Project Team made up of community leaders with a strong sense of place and skills relevant to the community forest vision recommended the following governance model:
+During 2020, a Strategic Vision Framework was developed to define the purpose of and help guide future decisions concerning the future community forest.
+During this planning, Land Trust staff members and a 12-member Project Team made up of community leaders with a strong sense of place and skills relevant to the community forest vision recommended an ownership and governance model for Chimacum Ridge Community Forest.

 Jefferson Land Trust’s Board of Directors adopted the Governance Proposal for the Chimacum Ridge Community Forest at its March 2023 Board Meeting.

-A seven-member volunteer Chimacum Ridge Community Forest Board of Managers will oversee the establishment and operation of a community forest following the purchase of Chimacum Ridge Forest by Jefferson Land Trust from EFM by the end of 2023.
-EFM purchased Chimacum Ridge as our partner to give us the time we needed to to raise the money to purchase the forest.
+A seven-member volunteer Chimacum Ridge Community Forest Board of Managers is overseeing the establishment and operation of a community forest following the purchase of Chimacum Ridge Forest by Jefferson Land Trust from EFM at the end of 2023.

 Learn more about the Advisory Groups.